 DISTRICT PRIORITIES

-In addition to the Municipality's areawide priorities, the State can address local needs and improve quality of life at the neighborhood level with projects highly prioritized by the residents in the surrounding areas.
+In addition to the Municipality's areawide priorities, the State can address local needs to improve the quality of life at the neighborhood level.
+These projects are highly prioritized by the residents in the surrounding areas.

 NORTH ANCHORAGE